 - 1. The cost of content and cost of delivery does not vary based on how many consumers subscribe to the content regardless of the number of means to deliver the same.
-(Platforms such as Theatre, TV, OTT, DTH, IPTV, HITS etc.); - 2.
+(Platforms such as Theatre, TV, OTT, DTH, IPTV, HITS etc.); i.e. International DPOs, Commercial Subscribers. - 2.
 Content can be monetized via Ad sales and subscription higher the reach, greater the Advertisement revenue; benefit of large reach of Content should accrue to the consumer; - 3.
 If consumption is higher, lower should be the genre cap.
+E.g. Hindi GEC channels reach out to a large number of consumers and hence the genre cap should be lower;

+Registered Office : Unit-30, Block-III, Tribhuvan Complex New Delhi-II0065 (India) Tel. : +9I-II-47790000 Fax : +9I-II-26922347 Email : contact@cspl.co.in

-E.g. Hindi GEC channels reach out to a large number of consumers and hence the genre cap should be lower; - 4.
-Special interest niche channels like Fashion, Sports should have a higher price cap as it will be consistently viewed only by a lesser number of subscribers when compared to Hindi GEC channels. - Q16.
-What percentage of discount should be considered on the average genre RIO prices in the given genre to determine the price cap? - Any abnormality on higher side must be ignored to arrive at the cap for a particular genre. - E.g. In the Hindi GEC Genre, the a-la-carte price of the No. 4 rated channel is higher than the No. 1 rated channel (based on last months ratings) - Q17.
+- 4. Special interest niche channels like Fashion, Sports should have a higher price cap as it will be consistently viewed only by a lesser number of subscribers when compared to Hindi GEC channels. - Q16.
+What percentage of discount should be considered on the average genre RIO prices in the given genre to determine the price cap?

+Any abnormality on higher side must be ignored to arrive at the cap for a particular genre.

+E.g. In the Hindi GEC Genre, the a-la-carte price of the No. 4 rated channel is higher than the No. 1 rated channel (based on last months ratings\) \ if the ratings and audience measurement system in place, are not manipulated.

+Q17.
 What should be the frequency to revisit genre ceilings prescribed by the Authority and why?

-Once in a year because frequent changes in consumer pricing is not advisable. - Q18.
-What should be the criteria for providing the discounts to DPOs on the notified wholesale prices of the channels and why? - Wholesale price discounting is not applicable in the suggested Integrated Distribution Network Model. - Q19.
-What would be the maximum percentage of the cumulative discount that can be allowed on aggregated subscription revenue due to the broadcasters from a DPO based on the transparent criteria notified by the broadcasters? - Wholesale price discounting is not applicable in the suggested Integrated Distribution Network Model. - Q20.
+Not less than once in a year because frequent changes in consumer pricing is not advisable.

+Q18.
+What should be the criteria for providing the discounts to DPOs on the notified wholesale prices of the channels and why?

+Wholesale price discounting is not applicable in the suggested Integrated Distribution Network Model and will further distort the regulations on parity and equitable term.

+Q19.
+What would be the maximum percentage of the cumulative discount that can be allowed on aggregated subscription revenue due to the broadcasters from a DPO based on the transparent criteria notified by the broadcasters?

+Wholesale price discounting is not applicable in the suggested Integrated Distribution Network Model.

+Q20.
 What should be the parameters for categorization of channels under the "Niche Channel Genre"?

-We are in sync with the parameters defined in the CP. - Q21.
+We are in sync with the parameters defined in the CP.

+Q21.
 Do you agree that niche channels need to be given complete forbearance in fixation of the price of the channel?
-Give your comments with justification. - Yes, the price forbearance should continue to an extent that the same programming, or part of the programming that is also being shown on another channel after refurbishing the channel with dubbing, in various Indian languages.
-Or by converting the same SD Channel in HD Channel or 3D

-Channel or 4K Channel . since it has got a limited and defined viewership with a specific targeted segment but a price Cap is very much required at all times.
+Give your comments with justification.

+Yes, the price forbearance should continue to an extent that the same programming, or part of the programming that is also being shown on another channel after refurbishing the channel with dubbing, in various Indian languages.
+Or by converting the same SD Channel in HD Channel or 3D Channel or 4K Channel.
+Since it has got a limited and defined viewership with a specific targeted segment but a price Cap is very much required at all times.